AldieNightStar/el_js/docs/Audio.md

     // Will be called when audio ends playing
     // Will NOT call when looping
     a.onEnd(callback)

+    // Callbacks for Beats
+    // Every beat will be called
+    //   bpm - beats per minute
+    a.onBeat(bpm, callback)
 });

 // To use that API again just call: